Hitting statistics for $\phi$-mixing dynamical systems: recurrence rate and metric balls in a -mixing system

-Haydn and Yang have previously done this in~\cite[Theorem 2]{HYang20} for the case $\alpha=\infty$ (escape rate).
+In this section, we give applications of Theorem \ref{mainTH}.
+Using metric balls, we determine the recurrence rate in a metric space and find the limit $ L_{\alpha,s} (\Lambda)$.
+Indeed, we explain the concept of exceedance rate and then describe its connection to the recurrence rate.
+Davis, Haydn and Yang have previously done in~\cite[Section 5]{HYang20} for the case $\alpha=\infty$(escape rate).
 This motivated us to derive the general formula in this space as well.
-The idea is similar to the work done by ~\cite{HYang20}, and we achieve our desired result with modifications to their proof.
+So, the idea of proof of Theorem \ref{Theorem:B_r} is similar to the work done by \cite{HYang20}, and we achieve our desired result with modifications to their proof.